-ALL ABOUT....the Parasite: Cryptosporidium parvum
+ALL ABOUT.....the Parasite: Cryptosporidium parvum

+We've seen some Crypto this winter and figured this was a good reminder.
 One of the most common parasites on dairies is Cryptosporidium parvum.
 It is a microscopic-sized protozoan parasite.
 At one stage in its life cycle it forms egg-like bodies called oocysts.
 These eggs are resistant to common cleaning chemicals and chlorine bleach.
 At the correct concentration and length of exposure a chlorine dioxide solution will kill this parasite.